-School Site Council/PAC LCAP meeting: 5/19/22.
-Draft LCAP was presented to the PAC no questions were asked (In-person meeting) DELAC: Pine Ridge currently has zero English Learners
+Draft LCAP was presented to the PAC no questions were asked (In-person meeting).

+DELAC: Pine Ridge currently has zero English Learners

-Parent Survey -Educational Partners Input: A survey was emailed to community members in April, Approximately 50% of families responded to the survey.
+Parent Survey -Educational Partners Input: A survey was emailed to community members on April 202

-SELPA Collaboration and Input: SELPA Operations Committee Meeting dates are January 28, February 17, and March 23, April 15.
+• SELPA Collaboration and Input: SELPA Operations Committee.
 The SELPA offered consultations on activities that align with a district's LCAP development and discussions.
-This will include the following: Special Education Plan: Targeted Monitoring and Intensive Monitoring Reviews Operations Committee Meetings Superintendent Governance Council FCSS LCAP and Compliance Workshops/Office Hour Meetings
+This will include the following: Special Education Plan: Targeted Monitoring and Intensive Monitoring Reviews Operations Committee Meetings Superintendent Governance Council FCSS LCAP and Compliance Workshops/Office Hour Meetings.
+(4/20/23)

-Community: Surveys were sent out to all community meetings in the Spring of 2022
+Community: Surveys were sent out to all community meetings in the Spring of 2023